 Old Fashioned Chicken And Dumplings Recipe from scratch.
-Homemade broth with a little sage added for that southern style taste.
+Homemade broth with a little sage added for southern style taste.

-would choose to visit.
+would visit.
 Luckily, he loved chicken.

 Cut up chicken.
 Wash in basin or under running water until water runs clear.
 Put chicken, water, salt and rubbed sage into a large soup cooking pot or a Dutch Oven.
 Bring to a boil.
 Lower heat and cover with a tight fitting lid.